aimer63/fire/README.md

 ## Purpose

-This tool helps users understand the likelihood of their retirement plan succeeding under uncertainty, visualize possible outcomes, and make informed decisions about savings, spending, and asset allocation.
+This tool helps users understand the likelihood of a retirement plan succeeding under uncertainty, visualize possible outcomes, and make informed decisions about savings, spending, and asset allocation.